Central's Educational Philosophy

 Jesus is central in all aspects of daily life.
 CCS calls students to acknowledge the presence of Jesus in their lives and to be followers of Christ.
 Teaching is not just a job, it is a ministry.
 Central’s faculty, coaches, administrators and staff members are called to model Christ’s love to students and incorporate His teachings into all aspects of our community.
 Central provides a teaching faculty that is professional, accountable to the faith community, and committed to faith-infused educational practices.
 Central encourages students to become actively involved in the life and witness of their local congregations, both in the local community and around the world.
 Central strives to integrate faith and knowledge, keeping Christ as the focus of learning.

-Central provides for academic excellence at all grade levels, and offers a challenging curriculum for our students.
+Central provides for academic excellence at all grade levels, from kindergarten through high school, and offers a challenging curriculum for our students.
 CCS employs teachers who are deeply concerned with the preciousness of humanity and who treat students as works in progress, understanding that a student’s point of view serves as an instructional entry point.
 Central requires that teachers and students treat each other with dignity and respect.
 As an Anabaptist educational institution, Central addresses the needs of the whole person which include the intellectual, physical, social, emotional and spiritual dimensions.
 To do this, Central provides a variety of curricular and co-curricular programs and activities that help students to become well-rounded individuals.
 Central prepares students for life in their communities and citizens of the world as followers of Jesus.

 Central Christian is committed to working in partnership with local churches and the home to nurture students in their Christian faith.
 Central Christian is explicitly Anabaptist and warmly ecumenical, inviting students from a range of faith backgrounds.
 As an institution founded by the Mennonite church, Central aspires to be a place of hope and peace.
 Central encourages an appreciation for the local community as well as for the global community.
 Central commits to a school free of drugs, alcohol, weapons and abusive behavior.
 Central seeks to resolve conflict and restore relationships according to biblical principles.
 Central encourages growth by working through problems to restore relationships rather than ignoring issues.